aureooms-contrib/cs-config-for-linux/README.md

   - Printing only works with wired (ethernet) connection.
   - Make sure to set the paper size to A4 when printing.
 US letter will not work.
   - When you arrive at ULB, you will receive a temporary account which can be used for printing.
 This account really is temporary and will stop working after you get your (definitive) account.
-Accounts user name ends with a digit are temporary.
+Accounts user name ending with a digit are temporary.

 ## Allowed ports